xavierjohn/ClientCertificateMiddleware/README.md

-# ClientCertificateMiddleware
-Asp.net core Client Certificate Middleware
+# Client Certificate Authorization Middleware for ASP.NET Core
-The package is targets netstandard2.0.

 The Client Certificate Middleware will authorize a request based on the configured AuthorizedCertficatesAndRoles

 Example: